Safari Journal

-When most people think of a South African safari, they picture the dense bushveld of the Kruger region.
-Tswalu Kalahari is the complete opposite — and that is exactly what makes it one of the most extraordinary safari destinations in Africa.
+Most people picture dense Lowveld bush when they think of a South African safari.
+Tswalu Kalahari is the opposite, and that is exactly what makes it one of the most distinctive safari destinations in Africa.

 A Different Kind of Wilderness

 Tswalu sits in the Green Kalahari at the foot of the Korannaberg mountains.
-It is the largest private game reserve in South Africa — over 114,000 hectares of rolling red dunes, golden grasslands and dramatic mountain scenery.
-There are no fences, no crowds and no more than 30 guests at any time.
-The open landscape means visibility is extraordinary — you can see for kilometres.
+At over 114,000 hectares it is the largest private reserve in South Africa, a sweep of red dunes, golden grassland and mountain scenery.
+There are no fences, no crowds and never more than 30 guests.
+The open country means you can see for kilometres.

 The Wildlife You Will Not See Anywhere Else

-Tswalu’s real stars are species you cannot easily find elsewhere.
-It is one of the best places in the world to see pangolin — with a dedicated research and tracking programme that gives guests the chance to follow these elusive creatures on foot at night.
-Aardvark, brown hyaena, bat-eared fox, black-maned Kalahari lion, cheetah and the endemic Kalahari springbok are all regularly seen.
+Tswalu’s draw is the species you struggle to find elsewhere.
+It is one of the best places on earth to see pangolin, with a dedicated research and tracking programme that lets guests follow them on foot at night.
+Aardvark, brown hyaena, bat-eared fox, black-maned Kalahari lion, cheetah and the endemic Kalahari springbok are all regular sightings.
+You can join the pangolin team yourself through one of Tswalu’s hands-on conservation experiences.

 Conservation at Its Core

-Owned by the Oppenheimer family, Tswalu exists for the conservation and restoration of the southern Kalahari.
-The Tswalu Foundation funds extensive research on pangolin, aardvark, desert black rhino and brown hyaena.
-Guests are invited to join researchers in the field — a genuine experience that connects you directly to the work being done.
+Owned by the Oppenheimer family, Tswalu exists to conserve and restore the southern Kalahari.
+The Tswalu Foundation funds long-term research on pangolin, aardvark, desert black rhino and brown hyaena, and guests are welcome to join researchers in the field.
+It is real work, and it connects you directly to it.

 The Experience

-Every group receives a private vehicle with a dedicated guide and tracker.
-There are no shared drives, no set schedules and no rush.
-If you want to spend three hours following a pangolin, you can.
-Horseback safaris, walking safaris, mountain biking and star beds on the dunes are all available.
-The accommodation is warm, earthy and beautifully designed, and the food is outstanding.
+Every group gets a private vehicle with its own guide and tracker.
+No shared drives, no fixed schedule, no rush.
+Want to spend three hours on a single pangolin?
+You can.
+Horseback safaris, walking safaris, mountain biking and star beds out on the dunes are all on offer.
+The lodges are warm and earthy, the design considered, and the food very good.

 Who Is It For?

-Tswalu is perfect for repeat safari-goers seeking something genuinely different, families who want private flexibility, photographers seeking unique subjects, and anyone with a passion for conservation.
-It is also one of the most romantic properties in Africa.
+Tswalu suits repeat safari-goers after something different, families who want the flexibility of a private vehicle, photographers chasing unusual subjects, and anyone who cares about conservation.
+It is also one of the most romantic couples’ safari properties in the country.

-If Tswalu interests you, get in touch — it is one of our favourite places on earth.
+If Tswalu appeals, get in touch.
+It is one of our favourite places on earth, and a fixture on our Southern Africa safaris.